Battle of the Trench: Background

-The Confederates
+The Confederate

-Early in 627, the Banu Nadir met with the Quraysh of Mecca.
-Huyayy ibn Akhtab, along with other leaders from Khaybar, traveled to swear allegiance with Safwam ibn Umayya at Mecca.
+Early in 627, the Banu Nadir met with the Quraysh.
+Huyayy ibn Akhtab, along with other leaders from Khaybar, traveled to swear allegiance with the Quraysh at Mecca.

-The bulk of the Confederate armies were gathered by the Quraysh of Makkah, led by Abu Sufyan, who fielded 4,000-foot soldiers, 300 horsemen, and 1,000–1,500 men on camels.

 The Banu Nadir began rousing the nomads of Najd.
 The Nadir enlisted the Banu Ghatafan by paying them half of their harvest.
 This contingent, the second-largest, added a strength of about 2,000 men and 300 horsemen led by Unaina bin Hasan Fazari.
-The Bani Assad also agreed to join, led by Tuleha Asadi.
+The Banu Assad also agreed to join, led by Tulayha.
 From the Banu Sulaym, the Nadir secured 700 men, though this force would likely have been much larger had not some of its leaders been sympathetic towards Islam.
-The Bani Amir, who had a pact with Muhammad, refused to join.
+The Banu Amir, who had a pact with Muhammad, refused to join.

 Other tribes included the Banu Murra, with 400 men led by Hars ibn Auf Murri, and the Banu Shuja, with 700 men led by Sufyan ibn Abd Shams.
 In total, the strength of the Confederate armies, though not agreed upon by scholars, is estimated to have included around 10,000 men and six hundred horsemen.
 In December 626 the army, which was led by Abu Sufyan, marched on Medina.

 In accordance with the plan, the armies began marching towards Medina, Meccans from the south (along the coast), and the others from the east.
 At the same time, horsemen from the Banu Khuza'a left to warn Medina of the invading army.